JeffDeCola/my-cheat-sheets/software/development/development-environments/vagrant-cheat-sheet/README.md

 ## OVERVIEW

-Put simple, the goal is to create a common development environment.
+Put simple, the goal is to **create a common development environment**.

 Vagrant provides the same production environment (_OS, packages, users, configuration, etc..._) giving developers the